 An effective measurement strategy should help you understand how the training is working—and what needs to be done to make it work better.

 Mandel has developed metrics to assess how well alignedtraining is to key business challenges and the how well training is being applied on-the-job to solve those challenges.

 Mandel offers four assessment levels in survey and interview formats.

 Custom-tailored evaluations help clients:

-- Evaluate what participants think may prevent them from using their new skills.
+- Evaluate what participants think may prevent them from using new skills

 The information collected enables us to work with you to immediately improve the program.
-It also helps determine what organizational support will be needed to ensure participants will be able to apply their new skills to achieve your identified business goals.
+It also helps determine what organizational support is needed to ensure participants can apply new skills to achieve your business goals.